-- Canada has expanded Export Development Canada's ability to provide support to domestic businesses. - The Czech Republic launched an emergency package for Czech exporters and other support to exporters. - The Danish Export Credit Fund (EKF), a state agency that secures payments of exports of goods and services out for Denmark, will increase its liquidity for in particular SME's.
-An increase guarantees will assist some 250 SMEs in continuous export business.

-- Germany has set up an Economy Stabilisation Fund (Wirtschaftsstabilisierungsfonds), aiming to ring-fence businesses seen as of critical importance for the German economy as a whole. - Korea allocates KRW 36 trillion to trade finance.
+- The Czech Republic launched an emergency package for Czech exporters and other support to exporters. - The Danish Export Credit Fund (EKF), a state agency that secures payments of exports of goods and services out for Denmark, will increase its liquidity for in particular SME's.
+An increase guarantees will assist some 250 SMEs in continuous export business. - Germany has set up an Economy Stabilisation Fund (Wirtschaftsstabilisierungsfonds), aiming to ring-fence businesses seen as of critical importance for the German economy as a whole. - Indonesia tries to boost SME exports by virtual business match making events. - Korea allocates KRW 36 trillion to trade finance.
 The government will extend the maturity of trade insurance and guarantees within a ceiling of KRW 30 trillion.
 Also emergency liquidity worth KRW 5 trillion is available to help local companies expand overseas activities. - New Zealand and Slovenia offer aid for internationalisation and measures to diversify export- and import markets. - Switzerland offers compensation for reduced exports promotion activities of CHF 4.5 million. - To support export activity, the Italian export credit agency (SACE) has announced a EUR 4 billion package to help SMEs address cash flow needs and diversify export markets.
 In addition, the Italian Agency for the promotion of business internationalisation (ICE) has cancelled the costs already incurred by companies for participation in fairs and events, also proposing alternative visibility solutions. - As part of its additional loan guarantee programme, Spain offers EUR 2 billion in guarantees to exporting companies. - In South Africa, the Business Growth or Resilience Facility aims to enable continued participation of MSMEs in supply value-chains, in particular those who manufacture (locally) or supply various products that are in demand, emanating from the current shortages due to COVID-19 pandemic.

-4.6.2.
+4.7.2.
 Measures to support teleworking and digitalisation